-The Town operates a spraying program on a three day cycle Monday, Wednesday and Friday throughout the city limits at dusk.
+The Town operates a spraying program on a three day cycle Monday, Wednesday and Friday throughout the town limits at dusk.
 Spraying typically begins in early March.
-In addition to spraying mosquito traps are strategically located throughout the city limits for testing.
-Testing helps public officials know if human risk of disease is rising and reduce mosquito breeding before it becomes a public health problem.
+In addition to spraying mosquito traps are strategically located throughout the town limits for testing.
+Testing helps public officials know if human risk of disease is rising and to reduce mosquito breeding before it becomes a public health problem.

 Q: Have a Mosquito Problem or Question?

-A: If you have a mosquito problem at home, or just want to ask a few questions, please call Robert Smith (Mosquito Control Officer) at (252) 885-0764.
+If you have a mosquito problem at home, or just want to ask a few questions, please call Robert Smith (Mosquito Control Officer) at (252) 907-0103.

 Q: What Are the Most Common Sources of Mosquito Breeding In and Around the Home?

 A: The majority of mosquito problems around the house can be traced to small containers that hold water for at least one week.
 Old bottles, cups, flowerpot water trays, birdbaths, tree holes and old tires are very good locations for mosquitoes to breed.
 Leaf-filled gutters are also particularly good places for mosquitoes to breed.

 Q: What Are the Top Ten Ways You Can Reduce the Number of Mosquito Breeding Habitats In and Around Your Home?

 A: Throw away old bottles, cans and plastic containers.